pavitranew/session-8-ang2-recipes/readme.md

 ]
 ```

-Note the Base href in the main html template.
+Note the Base href in the main `index.html` template.

-navbar.component.html:
+In `navbar.component.html`:

 ```html
 <nav class="navbar">